shuchenliu/TRBIO-440/README.md

 ### What

-This is a personal repository for TRBIO-420 course homework$^{*}$, taught by Professor Jill Waalen at Scripps Research Institute, Winter 2019.
+This is a personal repository for TRBIO-420 course homework<sup>*</sup>, taught by Professor Jill Waalen at Scripps Research Institute, Winter 2019.

 ###### **May contain errors.
 Answers updated occasionally.*